carlosmmc/UsTaxes/README.md

 **Interested in contributing?
 [Get Started](#user-content-get-started)**

+## User Guide
+Welcome to USTaxes, we're so glad you're here and considering using us to file the Federal 1040 form.
+This software is a free alternative to filing your taxes and requires no sharing of personal data.
+We made a video walkthrough highlighting how to get started with the core functionality of our app which can be seen [here][user-walkthrough].

+If you have any quesitons, please reach out to us on our [discord][discord-url].

 ## Supported Income data

 Most income and deduction information from the following forms are supported for tax years 2020 and 2021.